 - communicate effectively, both orally and in writing

-- learn the essential skills of life, including numeracy and ICT
+- learn essential employability skills

 - explore and understand the world in which they live